Tobbie123github/telegrambot_ecommerce/README.md

 3. **Configure the database:**
    - Create a new MySQL database.
    - Import the provided SQL file (`database.sql`) to set up the necessary tables.
-   - Update the `config.php` file with your database credentials.

 4. **Set up Telegram Bot:**
    - Obtain your bot token from [BotFather](https://core.telegram.org/bots#botfather).
-   - Update the bot token in the `config.php` file.
+   - Update the bot token in the `.env` file.

 5. **Deploy the Bot:**
    - Set up a webhook for the bot using the following command (replace `<your-webhook-url>` with your actual webhook URL):